aaronbruckner/wechatAndroidLoginDemo/Readme.md

 You are free to use any code from this example but do so at your own risk!
 WeChat is very hard to navigate.

-Note: I cannot answer any questions about this.
-It's been too long and too scaring to look at again.
+**Note: I cannot answer any questions about WeChat.
+It's been too long and too scarring to look at again.**

+Good luck!